‘Game Of Thrones’: HBO Series Partners With MLB For Season 7 Promotion

 Popular HBO series Game of Thrones has partnered with Major League Baseball for Season 7 promotions.
 MLB will be a part of the cross-promotional deal to help people get more aware of the dreaded winter everyone has been eagerly waiting for.
-Teams that will take part in the promotional activities include Boston Red Sox, Los Angeles Dodgers, San Francisco Giants and St. Louis Cardinals.
+Teams that will take part in the promotional activities include Boston Red Sox, Los Angeles Dodgers, San Francisco Giants, and St. Louis Cardinals.

 No specific promotional offering has been finalized yet.
 According to reports, promotional strategies will vary from team to team.
 It is, however, revealed that the promotion will include social media events, giveaways, ticket packages and co-branded merchandise.
 Noah Garden, MLB’s EVP of Business, says MLB has been associated with HBO for a long time.
 HBO Now uses MLB’s BAMTech technology platform for its streaming service.
 Garden also said that MLB was planning to do something on a larger scale.
 MLB has previously worked for Star Wars and Disney’s Marvel.